vince-p/academicprofile/content/publication/2017_Changes_in_the_Sense_of_Agency/index.md

 +++
-title = "Changes in the Sense of Agency during Hypnosis: The Hungarian Version of the Sense of Agency Rating Scale (SOARS-HU) and Its Relationship with Phenomenological Aspects of Consciousness" date = "2017-03-01" authors = ["Andras Kolto", "Vince Polito"] publication_types = ["2"]
+title = "Changes in the sense of agency during hypnosis: The Hungarian version of the Sense of Agency Rating Scale (SOARS-HU) and its relationship with phenomenological aspects of consciousness" date = "2017-03-01" authors = ["Andras Kolto", "Vince Polito"] publication_types = ["2"]